 I’m a visual artist based in Lancaster.
 My artwork is inspired by natural forms and movement.
 I work in a variety of media including charcoal, pastel, watercolour, and oil paint, and I enjoy using organic and gestural lines.

-I studied BA(hons) Art at Lancaster University and since returning to my art in recent years I’ve worked to develop and push the boundaries of my practice.
-I enjoy experimenting with different materials, methods and techniques.
+I studied BA(Hons) Art at Lancaster University and since returning to my art in recent years I’ve worked to push the boundaries of my fine art practice as well as develop my illustrative work.
+I enjoy experimenting with different materials, methods, and techniques.

-I love bold colours – which is evident in many of my flower paintings.
+In my fine art practice love bold colours – which is evident in many of my flower paintings.
 I like to juxtapose brightly coloured backgrounds against nature’s own colourful palette.
-I’m interested in depicting the luminosity, texture and form of flowers through impressionist and expressive application of materials.
+I’m interested in depicting the luminosity, texture, and form of flowers through the impressionist and expressive application of materials.